emberjs/rfcs/text/0763-asset-importing-spec.md

  - build systems are free to replace any asset URL with a `data:` URI or even a blob at runtime.
  - build systems are free to rewrite CSS `@import` to inline the contents (which happens to be today's default behavior)
  - build systems can rewrite graphs of ES modules to single ES modules with the same semantics.
- - build systems could implement `import "./some.css"` by generating Javascript that inserts an inline stylesheet or a link tag, or by inserting a link tag directly into the HTML.
+ - build systems could implement `import "./some.css"` by generating JavaScript that inserts an inline stylesheet or a link tag, or by inserting a link tag directly into the HTML.

 The exceptions where you can guarantee control over the URLs of assets are: